 - Dashboards and reports – Great ITSM dashboards and reports give you the key metrics needed to make confident decisions, helping you to identify issues before they become problems, support key meetings, profiling trends and communicate the value IT provides to your entire organization.

-In addition, you want a codeless platform that includes project management capabilities (project portfolio management), if needed, and an integration and automation layer through iPaaS (integration platform as a service) so you supercharge your service delivery.
+In addition, you want a codeless platform that includes project management capabilities (Project Portfolio Management), if needed, and an integration and automation layer so you can supercharge your service delivery.

-iPaaS allows you can pull together systems across your tech stack into a single platform and use your ITSM tool to automate mundane tasks that might be bogging down your service desk – tasks like onboarding, offboarding, password resets, name changes, etc. By adding iPaaS to your ITSM you can simplify both simple and complex tasks – saving you both time and resources.
+With integration and automation you can pull together systems across your tech stack into a single platform and use your ITSM tool to automate mundane tasks that might be bogging down your service desk – tasks like onboarding, offboarding, password resets, name changes, etc. By adding integration and automation to your ITSM you can simplify both simple and complex tasks – saving you both time and resources.